fhboswell/Guardian-face-recognition-API/README.md

 # Face Recognition

+This is a webservice for deployment on AWS Elastic Beanstalk based on [Adam Geitgey's](https://github.com/ageitgey/face_recognition) facial recognition project.

 Built using [dlib](http://dlib.net/)'s state-of-the-art face recognition built with deep learning.
 The model has an accuracy of 99.38% on the